 She is member of the American Arbitration Association’s (“AAA”) Labor and Employment Panels of Arbitrators and the AAA Mediation Panel; the Federal Mediation and Conciliation Service; the New York City Office of Collective Bargaining; the New York State Public Employment Relations Board; the U.S. Virgin Islands, Public Employees Relations Board; the State of New York and the Public Employees Federation, AFL-CIO, Professional Scientific and Technical Services Unit, Disciplinary Panel; Local 342, UFCW, AFL-CIO and Various Employers; and the TWU, Local 100, AFL-CIO and NYC Bike Share, LLC.
 Haydeé is also a contract mediator for the U.S. Equal Employment Opportunity Commission, New York and Miami District Offices.

 Before establishing her practice, she worked for over fourteen years as an attorney at the National Labor Relations Board, Region 29.
 Until 2006, she worked for the New York City Department of Education, Office of Labor Relations, where she represented the agency in labor relations matters related to all collective bargaining agreements between the agency and scores of labor organizations representing approximately 135,000 employees.

 Haydeé was born and raised in Rio Piedras, Puerto Rico.
 She was admitted to the New York Bar in 1991.
 She holds a BA in Cultural Anthropology from the University of Connecticut and J.D. from Queens College, CUNY Law School.
-She has also participated in numerous trainings for arbitrators and mediators, including the NYSBA Mentoring Program for Arbitrators established by the Labor and Employment Law Section.

 As a bilingual arbitrator and mediator, she has an extensive experience with the needs of a diverse clientele.